Scorpuss3/SpaceInvaders/README.md

 The Project is now in Alpha, not all features fully developed, any feedback welcome!

-Can be downloaded in Jar form at https://dl.dropboxusercontent.com/u/78509482/SpaceInvaders.jar
+Released versions can be found at https://github.com/Scorpuss3/SpaceInvaders/releases